 Our boom pieces are all drilled on a very precise drill press.
 This ensures that all the bolts are snug when assembled.
 It is always better to be too tight than too loose.
+In rare cases, you may need to run through the bolt holes with a 1/4" drill bit so the bolts will fit.
 Always apply an anti-seize lubricant to stainless steel bolts that are using stainless steel nuts.
 This will prevent the two from galling together.
 Galling of stainless steel is common and has nothing to do with the quality of the material.
-Refer to the galling information in the Preamble section of this manual.
+Refer to the galling information in the BEFORE YOU BEGIN section of this manual.